vladventura/ambience/README.md

 Firebase Auth will automatically hash & salt passwords.
 Firebase also uses Google Remote Procedure Call(GRPC) which is Transport Security Layer(TLS) providing cilent to server encryption and vice versa.

 # Roadmap
-I will add another hash algorithim to enchance security.
+I will add another hash algorithim and email confirmation to enchance security.
 This needs to be tied to a GUI interface, and some additional logic to interface with a GUI.
 Then intergrate with the rest of Ambience's codebase.